Code-Institute-Submissions/5km-parks-MP2/README.md

 All icons in this project are from [Font Awesome](https://fontawesome.com/).

 And also via this repo [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG).
-This allowed me to import the SVG's into a vector program to make custom markers while still be able to keep icon uniformity.
+Which allowed me to import the SVG's into a vector program to make custom markers.
+And maintain icon uniformity.

 *I did experiment with using SVG based markers for better quaulity - however that in itself persented another set of challenges (for another project!).*